Search within

 Appealing a final grade is a serious process which involves the student, the teacher of the course for which the grade is being appealed, the Registrar’s Office, the Department Coordinator, and the respective mark review committee.
 In the case of reporting a calculation error, the student is encouraged to speak with the teacher or communicate through MIO to resolve the situation.

 To appeal a final grade, the student completes an appeal form, provides a valid reason for the appeal, and submits it with supporting documentation to the Registrar’s Office.
 The deadline to submit an appeal of a final grade is indicated in the academic calendar.
-The Registrar’s Office forwards the appeal to the department coordinator or the department’s Mark Review Committee.
+The Registrar’s Office forwards the appeal to the department coordinator who then relays the information to the department’s Mark Review Committee.
 The contested grade can remain the same or be raised unless academic dishonesty is discovered during the appeal process.

 If a student has questions and concerns about assessment methods, criteria, weighting, accommodations, and deadlines that are inconsistent with the course outline, they should speak with the teacher or communicate with the teacher.
 If the issue is not resolved, the student can contact the pedagogical counsellor associated with that program, who in consultation with the teacher, will attempt to resolve the issue.
 If the student’s concern is not resolved, they may contact the DAA for Continuing Education who will ensure that the IPESL has been applied.